 The money hand gesture in Korea indicates that the talk is about money.
 You need to join your thumb, index finger, and middle finger to talk about money in Korea.
 This is an excellent way of implying that you require cash without talking about it in Korea.

-You can even rub your thumb once you make the money gesture as it shows that you are needing/asking for money.
+You can even rub your thumb once you make the money gesture, as it shows that you are needing/are asking for money.
 If a person is doing that in front of you, then you should think if you owe them some money or not,

 If you want to take someone to the drinks, you can pretend to hold a small glass in your hand and empty it in your mouth as if you are drinking.
 This gesture can imply that you want to take someone on a drink with you.

-That's about all the essential Korean hand gestures.
+That’s about all the essential Korean hand gestures.
 You would not have to search about each motion or keep wondering what the other person just did if you went to Korea.
-Ling App by Simya Solutions is a haven for all Korean learners who have been suffering from limited or unspecified sources of learning Korean.
+The Ling app is a haven for all Korean learners who have been suffering from limited or unspecified sources of learning Korean.
 If you are learning Korean, we also have countless more blog posts to check out, sharpen your Korean skills, and be like a native Korean speaker.